Skip to content

 Call within 30 minutes of the missed appointment time.
 Keep the tone warm and nonjudgmental.
 If you reach voicemail, immediately follow up with a text that includes a rebooking link.
 Flag repeat no-show patients in your PMS for enhanced confirmation protocols.

 No-show fees can reduce repeat offenders but risk damaging patient relationships and driving patients to competitors.
-Most practices find that better confirmation systems, immediate follow-up, and quick-fill protocols reduce no-shows more effectively without the negative perception.
+Most practices find that dental no-show reduction comes from better confirmation systems, immediate follow-up, and quick-fill protocols instead of penalties.

 Online scheduling lets patients book times that genuinely fit their schedule, rather than accepting whatever slot the front desk offers.
 Self-scheduled patients are more committed to attending.
 Practices offering online booking see 24% fewer no-shows.